-Professor John Wallis is Head of Organic Chemistry and leads a research group working on organic materials, biologically active compounds and investigation of molecular interactions by X-ray crystallography.
-He is a member of the Research Excellence Framework (REF) advisory group.
+Professor John Wallis was Head of Organic Chemistry, and is now Emeritus Professor of Organic Chemistry.
+He works on organic materials, biologically active compounds and investigation of molecular interactions by X-ray crystallography.

 Professor Wallis teaches on first year, third year and Master's courses.